omarof13/dotstatesuite-terraform/README.md

 vm_public_ip = "4.205.212.9"
 ```

 📝 **Note:** The VM uses **cloud-init** for automatic setup.
-Please wait a few minutes after deployment before the machine will be available for RDP, as cloud-init needs time to install and configure all the required software (Docker, xRDP, etc.).
+After Terraform completes, please wait approximately **5 minutes** for cloud-init to finish configuring the machine before it will be available for RDP.

 ---